 Projects to encourage new plot-holders

 Landfill Communities Fund –Landfill operators contribute money to projects that meet their specific environmental criteria and the scheme is tightly regulated.
-Information about eligibility is available on this page Viridor and information about the scheme generally is available here Entrust.
+Information about funding and eligibility is available on this page Viridor

 To read a guidance sheet on grant fundraising from the Lottery and charitable trusts click here